microsoft/Windows-Machine-Learning/Tools/WinMLDashboard/README.md

 1. Git clone [Microsoft/Windows-Machine-Learning](https://github.com/Microsoft/Windows-Machine-Learning) repo.

 2. `cd Tools/WinMLDashboard`
+3. Run `Git submodule update --init --recursive` to update Netron.
-3. Run `yarn` to download dependencies.
+4. Run `yarn` to download dependencies.
-4. Then, run one of the following:
+5. Then, run one of the following:

     * `yarn start` to build and start the web application
     * `yarn electron-prod` to build and start the desktop application